stenglein-lab/tick_surveillance/Pipeline_instructions.md

 ### Calling positive hits

-An important output of this pipeline is the [surveillance report](#Surveillance_Report), which defines whether specific samples are positive for particular pathogens.
+A key output of the pipeline is to define whether specific samples are positive for particular pathogens.
 There are two ways to call a positive hit, depending on whether the surveillance target is a positive control target or not.

 **Positive control targets**: these targets are defined as `internal_control` in [targets.tsv](./refseq/targets.tsv).
 These are targets that are expected to amplify from any tick DNA sample (e.g tick actin, or a "tick ID" target).
 These targets are called positive according to the following procedure:

 - The mean number of reads for the target is calculated for each batch of datasets.
-Samples can be binned into batches in [the metadata file](#Metadata_file) using the batch column.
+Samples can be binned into batches in [the metadata file](#Metadata-file) using the batch column.
 If batches are not defined in the metadata, then all datasets will be binnned into a single batch.
 - For each sample, if the number of reads assigned to this target is >= the mean value less 3 standard deviations, the sample is called positive for this target
 - For all calculations, the log10(# reads) are used, because we observed that read counts for internal control targets exhibited log-normal distributions.